ClimateCompatibleGrowth/Geo-X/README.md

 **Weather data:**

 The amount of years you want to download weather data for should be added into `years_to_check`.
+This value must be an integer.

 For instance, if you want your weather data to start in 2015 and span five years, `weather_year` should be 2015 and `years_to_check` should be 5.